 To prepare for the cleanse, it is important to drink lots of waters, reduce and/or eliminate caffeine, alcohol and sugars, increase consumption of fruits and vegetables, and decrease consumption of meats and dairy.

 I’m a guy; I make mistakes.
 So while I did a good job of drinking water, eliminating caffeine and alcohol, I did what anybody else on Sunday would do.
 I had gone to a Sunday Brunch Buffet and increased my consumption of meat…..and all good food in general.
 To make up for it though, I had strictly fruits and vegetables for dinner.

 I wasn’t too worried about coffee or caffeine because I don’t drink either of those during the day.
 I know a couple of my colleagues did, so they had to prepare themselves mentally for the change.

 While I don’t know Marty Spence, the owner of Songbird Juice Co., I reached out to her with some questions and she made herself happily available over the phone.
 We had a great chat about what to expect, what to do, and answered any questions my co-workers or I had.

 I woke up bright and early Monday morning excited for what this new challenge had in store for me.
 I picked up the bottles from Songbird Juice Co. and was on my way to work with all the bottles for day one.

-Around lunch time, it was time for the second juice: Harmony which consisted of Pineapple, Carrot, Orange and Tumeric.
-The first sip was a bit weird but after a couple drinks, Harmony really grew on us.
+Around lunchtime, it was time for the second juice: Harmony which consisted of Pineapple, Carrot, Orange and Tumeric.
+The first sip was a bit weird, but after a couple of drinks, Harmony really grew on us.
 It was at this time, I learned to “chew my drinks”.
 I was told that if you chew while you are drinking the juice, it breaks down the nutrients and is better for you.
 Either I was being made to look like a fool or it really worked.
 I’ll never know.